danilop/yas3fs/README.md

 a distributed cache synchronized by [Amazon SNS](http://aws.amazon.com/sns/) notifications.
 A web console is provided to easily monitor the nodes of a cluster.

+If you use YAS3FS please share your experience on the [wiki](https://github.com/danilop/yas3fs/wiki), thanks!

 **This is a personal project.
 No relation whatsoever exists between this project and my employer.**

 * It allows to mount an S3 bucket (or a part of it, if you specify a path) as a local folder.